Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 Another effect of the bundler is that it combines multiple .js files into a single .js file.
 This provides an advantage when loading projects by reducing the number of streams your page requires to load itself.

-Each file is separate stream.
+Each file is a separate stream.
 A browser has to provide overhead and manage each stream.
-More streams requires more work, memory and CPU.
+More streams require more work, memory, and CPU.

-In the end bundling is the process of processing and combining files into a single file, often called bundle.js.
+In the end, bundling is the process of processing and combining files into a single file, often called bundle.js.
 This bundle.js is the "compiled" application.

 ## Libraries and npm